immunefi-team/Bounty_Boosts/ZeroLend/29130 - [SC - Medium] Unlimited Minting of VestedZeroNFT.md

 # Unlimited Minting of VestedZeroNFT

-Submitted on Thu Mar 07 2024 17:55:31 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 23:55:31 UTC by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29130